COVID-19 pandemic in Jersey: Flights

 On 5 March, the airline Flybe which had been founded in Jersey and serviced the most air routes from the island went into administration, citing Coronavirus as part of the reason for its collapse.
 On 11 March, Channel Islands airline Blue Islands announced that flights between Jersey and London City Airport would be cancelled temporarily.

 On 20 March, Blue Islands announced that flights between Jersey and Guernsey would be suspended.
 On 28 March, Jersey Airport announced that British Airways flights between Gatwick and Jersey would be suspended from 31 March until the end of April.
 On 30 March, EasyJet announced that it was grounding its entire fleet until further notice.
 EasyJet operated several flights a day between Jersey and London Gatwick as well as to eight other regional airports such as Liverpool.

 On 1 April, the Jersey government announced that it was in negotiation with Blue Islands for the airline to provide continuity of air travel to the UK for passengers whose travel was deemed essential.
-This was agreed and from 20 April three regular flights would be flown to Southampton per week.
+This was agreed, and from 20 April three regular flights would be flown to Southampton per week.
 On 20 April, it was announced that nobody would be allowed to board a Blue Islands aircraft without government approval for the journey.
-Everyone arriving in the Island is subject to 14 days self-isolation unless exempted, each application for exemption being treated on its merits.
+Everyone arriving in the Island was subject to 14 days self-isolation unless exempted, each application for exemption being treated on its merits.

 From 26 May, Blue Islands would run a weekly flight to Gatwick.
 On 16 June, Jersey's Treasury Minister revealed in the States Assembly that Government was considering a £10m loan to Blue Islands to ensure the continuation of lifeline links to and from the island.

 For a time in November 2020, British Airways suspended flights to the island leaving Blue Islands and EasyJet as the only airlines operating to Jersey.
-On Saturday 21 November there were no commercial flights in or out of the island, a very rare accordance.
+On Saturday 21 November there were no commercial flights in or out of the island, a very rare occurrence.
 Inter-island flights are seldom cancelled, even during the air travel disruption after the 2010 Eyjafjallajökull eruption.